Meet the Founder

 Going through surrogacy as an intended parent changed how I see this entire industry.
 The medical and legal complexity is real — but the part that surprised me most was how lonely and confusing the matching step could feel for surrogates.

-I spent two years inside the process — the agencies, the contracts, the clinics, the long waiting periods between every step.
+I spent two years inside the process — the agencies, the contracts, the clinics, the conversations in between.
 What kept striking me was how much of the experience seemed designed around agency workflow rather than the surrogate's.
-Women I came to know described applying to four or five programs and still waiting to hear back weeks later.
-I wanted to understand why something this important was this hard to navigate from their side.
+Women I came to know were applying to several programs in parallel just to figure out which one might actually fit their goals — and getting flooded with calls and pitches in return.
+I wanted to understand why something this important required this much guesswork from the people at the heart of it.

 What I learned: surrogates aren't a database of candidates.
 They're women making one of the most generous decisions a person can make — often while juggling young children of their own and full lives.
 They deserve a process that respects their time, treats them as partners, and matches them with agencies that actually share their values.